 Day 1

-You will meet at the pier in Anilao for your Resolute liveaboard safari.
-Guests normally board in the afternoon and settle into their cabins before the late afternoon departure from port to Apo Reef.
+Guests normally board in the afternoon at the pier in Anilao and settle into their cabins, before MY Resolute departs late in the afternoon from port to cruise to Apo Reef.

 Days 2-6

-On Day 6 you will make 3 dives before returning to port early morning on the final day.
+On Day 6, 3 dives are scheduled, with return of this liveaboard diving trip to port early on the final day.

 Day 7

-You will say your farewells and disembark the yacht in Anilao after breakfast.
+You will say your farewells and disembark the MY Resolute yacht in Anilao after breakfast.

 Malapascua, Cebu & Dumaguete (7 Days / 6 Nights - 19 Dives)